240624-Java-Full-Stack-HTD-Infosys/Notes/QC Study/java-advanced.md

  - What is the difference between a Queue and a Deque?
  - What is the difference between a HashMap and a Hashtable?
  - Why is the main method declared static in Java?
- - Does the logic in a static block member of a class run before or after the class's constructor logic is called?
- - What is a thread in Java?
  - How can you create a thread in Java?
- - What are the states of a thread?
  - What is the difference between the .run() and .start() methods?
  - What is the keyword "synchronized" used for?
- - What causes a deadlock?
- - What is the function of the .join() method?
  - Describe the characteristics and application of the singleton design pattern
  - Describe the characteristics and application of the factory design pattern
+ - What is a functional interface?
  - What is a lambda expression?
+ - What is the method signature of the abstract method in the Function interface?
+ - What is an Optional?
+ - What is a Stream and how is it different than a Collection?
+ - Do Stream operations manipulate the collection being streamed?
+ - What are intermediate Stream operations?
+Name a few.
+ - What are terminal Stream operations?
+Name a few.

+## Advanced Java
+ - What is reflection?
+ - Does the logic in a static block member of a class run before or after the class's constructor logic is called?
+ - What is a thread in Java?
+ - What are the states of a thread?
+ - What causes a deadlock?
+ - What is the function of the .join() method?
  - What are the differences between a lambda expression and a local anonymous class?
  - Are lambda expressions replacements to local anonymous classes?
- - What is a functional interface?
  - Is the @FunctionalInterface annotation required to denote a functional interface?
  - What are some examples of functional interfaces?
  - What are method references?
 Describe their syntax.